Coding-Tams/Coding-Tams/README.md

 ### Hi there 👋 I'm Thomasin

-🌱 I’m currently learning to code with LTU Reboot
+🌱 I’m currently learning to code with LTU Reboot Digital Coding.